Green Square Capital Advisors LLC Purchases 1,515 Shares of Johnson & Johnson (NYSE:JNJ)

-Green Square Capital Advisors LLC raised its position in shares of Johnson & Johnson (NYSE:JNJ – Free Report) by 56.8% during the second quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 4,180 shares of the company’s stock after acquiring an additional 1,515 shares during the period.
-Green Square Capital Advisors LLC’s holdings in Johnson & Johnson were worth $692,000 as of its most recent filing with the Securities & Exchange Commission.
+Green Square Capital Advisors LLC grew its stake in shares of Johnson & Johnson (NYSE:JNJ – Free Report) by 56.8% in the second quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 4,180 shares of the company’s stock after purchasing an additional 1,515 shares during the quarter.
+Green Square Capital Advisors LLC’s holdings in Johnson & Johnson were worth $692,000 at the end of the most recent quarter.

-Other hedge funds have also bought and sold shares of the company.
-MTM Investment Management LLC boosted its stake in shares of Johnson & Johnson by 0.5% during the first quarter.
-MTM Investment Management LLC now owns 11,283 shares of the company’s stock valued at $1,749,000 after purchasing an additional 61 shares during the period.
-OneAscent Financial Services LLC boosted its stake in shares of Johnson & Johnson by 3.3% during the first quarter.
-OneAscent Financial Services LLC now owns 1,986 shares of the company’s stock valued at $308,000 after purchasing an additional 63 shares during the period.
-Beech Hill Advisors Inc. boosted its stake in shares of Johnson & Johnson by 0.3% during the second quarter.
-Beech Hill Advisors Inc. now owns 23,595 shares of the company’s stock valued at $3,906,000 after purchasing an additional 63 shares during the period.
-Well Done LLC boosted its stake in shares of Johnson & Johnson by 0.4% during the first quarter.
-Well Done LLC now owns 15,584 shares of the company’s stock valued at $2,415,000 after purchasing an additional 64 shares during the period.
-Finally, FIDELIS iM LLC boosted its stake in shares of Johnson & Johnson by 3.1% during the fourth quarter.
-FIDELIS iM LLC now owns 2,117 shares of the company’s stock valued at $374,000 after purchasing an additional 64 shares during the period.
-Institutional investors own 68.40% of the company’s stock.
+Other large investors have also recently made changes to their positions in the company.
+GW&K Investment Management LLC purchased a new stake in shares of Johnson & Johnson during the fourth quarter valued at $35,000.
+Dark Forest Capital Management LP boosted its stake in shares of Johnson & Johnson by 1,044.4% during the fourth quarter.
+Dark Forest Capital Management LP now owns 206 shares of the company’s stock valued at $36,000 after purchasing an additional 188 shares during the period.
+Atlantic Private Wealth LLC purchased a new stake in shares of Johnson & Johnson during the first quarter valued at $32,000.
+Ruedi Wealth Management Inc. purchased a new stake in Johnson & Johnson in the fourth quarter worth about $42,000.
+Finally, Kepos Capital LP purchased a new stake in Johnson & Johnson in the fourth quarter worth about $45,000.
+68.40% of the stock is owned by hedge funds and other institutional investors.

-In other news, VP Peter Fasolo sold 20,000 shares of the stock in a transaction that occurred on Tuesday, July 25th.
-The stock was sold at an average price of $170.32, for a total transaction of $3,406,400.00.
-Following the transaction, the vice president now owns 102,696 shares in the company, valued at approximately $17,491,182.72.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+In other Johnson & Johnson news, VP Peter Fasolo sold 20,000 shares of the company’s stock in a transaction that occurred on Tuesday, July 25th.
+The stock was sold at an average price of $170.32, for a total value of $3,406,400.00.
+Following the sale, the vice president now owns 102,696 shares in the company, valued at approximately $17,491,182.72.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
 In other Johnson & Johnson news, insider William Hait sold 14,698 shares of Johnson & Johnson stock in a transaction on Wednesday, July 26th.
 The shares were sold at an average price of $172.00, for a total transaction of $2,528,056.00.
 Following the sale, the insider now owns 87,747 shares of the company’s stock, valued at approximately $15,092,484.
 The sale was disclosed in a filing with the SEC, which is available at the SEC website.
 Also, VP Peter Fasolo sold 20,000 shares of Johnson & Johnson stock in a transaction on Tuesday, July 25th.
 The stock was sold at an average price of $170.32, for a total transaction of $3,406,400.00.
 Following the sale, the vice president now directly owns 102,696 shares in the company, valued at approximately $17,491,182.72.
 The disclosure for this sale can be found here.
 Insiders own 0.20% of the company’s stock.

-Johnson & Johnson (NYSE:JNJ – Get Free Report) last released its quarterly earnings data on Thursday, July 20th.
-The company reported $2.80 EPS for the quarter, topping the consensus estimate of $2.62 by $0.18.
-Johnson & Johnson had a return on equity of 36.72% and a net margin of 13.35%.
-The business had revenue of $25.53 billion for the quarter, compared to analyst estimates of $24.63 billion.
-During the same quarter in the prior year, the firm posted $2.59 EPS.
-The business’s quarterly revenue was up 6.3% compared to the same quarter last year.
-On average, sell-side analysts forecast that Johnson & Johnson will post 10.02 EPS for the current year.
+Johnson & Johnson (NYSE:JNJ – Get Free Report) last issued its quarterly earnings results on Thursday, July 20th.
+The company reported $2.80 earnings per share for the quarter, topping the consensus estimate of $2.62 by $0.18.
+Johnson & Johnson had a net margin of 13.35% and a return on equity of 36.72%.
+The company had revenue of $25.53 billion for the quarter, compared to the consensus estimate of $24.63 billion.
+During the same quarter in the prior year, the company earned $2.59 EPS.
+Johnson & Johnson’s quarterly revenue was up 6.3% on a year-over-year basis.
+As a group, equities analysts anticipate that Johnson & Johnson will post 10.02 EPS for the current fiscal year.

-The firm also recently announced a quarterly dividend, which was paid on Thursday, September 7th.
-Stockholders of record on Monday, August 28th were given a dividend of $1.19 per share.
-The ex-dividend date of this dividend was Friday, August 25th.
-This represents a $4.76 dividend on an annualized basis and a dividend yield of 2.97%.
-Johnson & Johnson’s dividend payout ratio (DPR) is 96.36%.
+The business also recently disclosed a quarterly dividend, which was paid on Thursday, September 7th.
+Shareholders of record on Monday, August 28th were given a $1.19 dividend.
+The ex-dividend date was Friday, August 25th.
+This represents a $4.76 annualized dividend and a yield of 2.97%.
+Johnson & Johnson’s dividend payout ratio is presently 96.36%.

-JNJ has been the subject of a number of recent analyst reports.
-Stifel Nicolaus boosted their target price on shares of Johnson & Johnson from $165.00 to $175.00 in a research note on Friday, July 21st.
-Barclays lowered their price objective on shares of Johnson & Johnson from $175.00 to $158.00 and set an “equal weight” rating for the company in a research note on Friday, September 8th.
-HSBC started coverage on shares of Johnson & Johnson in a research report on Wednesday, September 6th.
-They set a “hold” rating and a $175.00 price target for the company.
-Morgan Stanley decreased their price target on shares of Johnson & Johnson from $187.00 to $172.00 and set an “equal weight” rating for the company in a research report on Thursday, August 31st.
-Finally, Wells Fargo & Company decreased their price target on shares of Johnson & Johnson from $195.00 to $186.00 and set an “overweight” rating for the company in a research report on Thursday, August 31st.
-Nine equities research analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
-Based on data from MarketBeat, Johnson & Johnson has a consensus rating of “Hold” and a consensus target price of $170.65.
+JNJ has been the subject of a number of research reports.
+TheStreet raised shares of Johnson & Johnson from a “c+” rating to a “b+” rating in a research note on Monday, August 21st.
+JPMorgan Chase & Co. upped their price objective on shares of Johnson & Johnson from $175.00 to $180.00 and gave the stock a “neutral” rating in a research note on Friday, July 21st.
+Wells Fargo & Company lowered their price objective on shares of Johnson & Johnson from $195.00 to $186.00 and set an “overweight” rating for the company in a research note on Thursday, August 31st.
+Cantor Fitzgerald reaffirmed an “overweight” rating and issued a $215.00 price objective on shares of Johnson & Johnson in a research note on Monday, September 18th.
+Finally, Credit Suisse Group increased their price target on shares of Johnson & Johnson from $170.00 to $175.00 and gave the company a “neutral” rating in a research report on Friday, July 21st.
+Nine research analysts have rated the stock with a hold rating and six have issued a buy rating to the company.
+According to data from MarketBeat.com, the stock has a consensus rating of “Hold” and a consensus target price of $170.65.

 Johnson & Johnson Company Profile